bool3max/bbmp_utils/README.md

 1. Run `$ meson setup build_dbg -Dbuildtype=debug` (replace `debug` with `release` if you wish to build a release build w/o debugging symbols and w/ optimizations)
 2. Run `$ ninja -C build_dbg` to build the project
-3. Run `# ninja -C build_dbg install` to install the static library and the header files in the default location.
+3. Run `# ninja -C build_dbg install` to install the library and the header files in the default location.

-If you also wish to build the sample application used for the library and the API, also pass `-Dgen_test=true` to the initial `meson setup ...` command, or run `$ meson configure build_dbg -Dgen_test=true && ninja -C build_dbg` if you've already run the setup.
+If you wish to *not* build the python extension module, pass `-Dgen_py_bindings=false` to the initial `meson setup` command.
-The test application is not guaranteed to do anything meaningful and is not to be used as an actual test environment.

 ### `ali.fish`